deathworlders/online/content/books/deathworlders/chapter-48-laid-bare.md

 “Yeah.
 Make noise.
 I like to sing in the woods.
 They usually don’t fuck with humans if they know we’re coming.”

 Yan blinked. “...They don’t?”
-A Brown One back on Akywentuo would happily tear down a tree to eat the People in the branches, if the tribe’s hunters or their Given-Man couldn’t fend it off.
+A Brown One back on Akyawentuo would happily tear down a tree to eat the People in the branches, if the tribe’s hunters or their Given-Man couldn’t fend it off.

 “Nah.
 We smell strange, like we don’t belong.
 And we act strange, we stand tall...lots of things are afraid of us.”